 Turner added that nurses “can be advocates for staffing that is appropriate for the patient population and know how to resolve issues when there is inadequate staffing.”

-Social media and personal boundaries also are part of the work environment concerns.
+Social media and personal boundaries also are part of the work environment nursing ethics.
 Technology keeps evolving and blurring traditional values about privacy and boundaries.

 “Social media and that use of technology is a far more difficult problem for nurses, as to what they post and what relationships they can have with patients,” Turner said.